abhilashk23/mern-frontend-user/README.md

 - Update/Upload background and profile images
 - Search other users using their username

-### NOTE: This website is still under development and is not made responsive for mobile and tablet devices.
+### NOTE: This website is still under development and has not been optimized for mobile and tablet devices for responsive design.